-This page titled 2.9: Psychosocial Development in Emerging and Early Adulthood is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.1: Psychosocial Development in Emerging and Early Adulthood is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform.

-7.9: Psychosocial Development in Emerging and Early Adulthood by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
+• 7.9: Psychosocial Development in Emerging and Early Adulthood by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
 Original source: http://dept.clcillinois.edu/psy/LifespanDevelopment.pdf.

-2.10: Attachment in Young Adulthood
+11.2: Attachment in Young Adulthood